 Mantarays Ningaloo Beach Resort

-Fancy a relax at the only resort on Sunrise Beach of Ningaloo Reef?
-Mantarays is the beautiful resort that offers all that Ningaloo has to give, situated in the Cape Range National Park the resort boasts stunning views and direct, roll out of bed; no-shoes-required, access to the beach.
-The accommodation speaks for itself (everything is ocean view!), king and superior rooms, self-contained apartments and bungalows with, wait for it, OCEAN VIEW BATHTUBS.
-It continues to get better, the resort offering facilities for days, including an amazing pool, gym, restaurant and bar; lounge and terrace area and – did we mention? – direct access to the beach.
-Mantarays offers everything, we’re sold, we know you are too.
+Fancy a dose of relaxation at the only resort on Sunrise Beach on Ningaloo Reef?
+Mantarays is the beautiful resort that offers all that Ningaloo has to give.
+Situated in the Cape Range National Park, the resort boasts stunning views and direct, roll out of bed, no-shoes-required, access to the beach.
+The accommodation speaks for itself with king and superior rooms, self-contained apartments and bungalows with ocean view bathtubs.
+Apart from each reach having ocean views, the resort offers some amazing facilities including an amazing pool, gym, restaurant and bar, lounge and terrace area and, did we mention, direct access to the beach.

 Mantarays Ningaloo Beach Resort | Lot 900 Madaffari Dr, Exmouth, WA 6707

 Still not convinced?
 Here are 6 reasons why you to visit Ningaloo Reef Western Australia in 2021.
 Do you love to explore underwater gardens?
 Here are the 12 Best Snorkelling Spots around Australia.